-Navigating the road ahead A guide to help businesses adapt their digital marketing strategies and prepare for what's next
+Navigating the road ahead

+A guide to help businesses adapt their digital marketing strategies and prepare for what's next

 What's inside

-01 Consumer insights to drive your approach 5

-What we've seen in Search patterns 5

-How consumer behaviors have shifted 6

-Find insights to guide your marketing strategy 11

-02 Assess the impact on your business 15

-03 Take action now 16

-03 Take action now Your business is experiencing new challenges 16 17

-03

-03 Your business is experiencing new challenges 17
+01 Consumer insights to drive your approach 5 What we've seen in Search patterns 5 How consumer behaviours have shifted 6 Find insights to guide your marketing strategy 11 02 Assess the impact on your business 15 03 Take action now 16 Your business is experiencing new challenges 17 Your business is reassessing priorities 20 Your business is pivoting to adapt products and services 23 Your business is investing to meet increased demand 26

 Stay ahead of the changing landscape

 COVID-19 has changed life as we know it - and as we do everything we can to keep each other safe, our routines have fundamentally shifted.
-The necessary measures taken to manage the pandemic have disrupted the global economy and altered consumers' expectations, habits, and purchasing behavior.
+The necessary measures taken to manage the pandemic have disrupted the global economy and altered consumers' expectations, habits, and purchasing behaviour.
 This has resulted in new challenges to supply chains, fulfillment, physical stores, and for employees and customers.

 At Google, we've seen businesses around the globe - including our own - adapt to these new realities.
 While these are unprecedented times, we've seen businesses start to think about the path to economic recovery in three stages - respond, rebuild, and reframe - each with distinct priorities.
 Businesses, industry verticals, and markets are affected differently by each stage - with some moving faster than others - but we've observed that the vast majority remain focused on responding.